Swilsondi/habit-tracker/habit-tracker/README.md

 # Habit Tracker

-## Overview
+## 📌 Overview

-The Habit Tracker is a web application designed to help users track their habits in a clean and minimalist interface.
-The application allows users to add new habits, view their progress, and manage their habit history.
+This Habit Tracker is a simple web app that allows users to:
+- Add new habits
+- Track daily completion streaks
+- Store progress persistently using **LocalStorage**
+- Visualize habits with responsive habit cards

+It’s built with **vanilla JavaScript**, **HTML5**, and **modern CSS**, with a focus on solid logic, beginner-friendly architecture, and clean UI.

+---

 ## Project Structure
 ```